Mythagora Homepage

 Araethyrea

-A city on the Peloponnesian Peninsula.
+A city and district on the Peloponnesian Peninsula.

 Araethyrea and Aoris were the children of Aras.
 Both were experienced hunters and brave warriors.
 Araethyrea died first, and Aoris, in memory of his sister, changed the name of the land to Araethyrea.
-Before the celebration of the mysteries of Demeter, goddess of the hunt, the people look at the tombs of Araethyrea and Aoris and call them to the libations.
+Before the celebration of the mysteries of Demeter, goddess of the hunt, the people look at the tombs of Araethyrea and Aoris and call them to witness the libations.

 Araithyrea